ACCORD-NWP/AccordDaTools/doc/src/varbccoeff.md

 ## 1. Purpose

 This diagnostic tool is intended for use in the evaluation of the performance of the variational bias correction (VarBC) used for satellite observations in the context of HARMONIE-AROME data assimilation systems.
-In particular for evaluating the performance in time the VarBC coefficients used to derive the bias to be corrected (Dee, 2004).
+In particular for evaluating the performance in time of the VarBC coefficients.

 ## 2. Content

-The tool comprises two shell scripts:
+The tool comprises two scripts:

-- **varbcdiagnosis.sh** for data extraction
+- **varbcdiagnosis** for data extraction

-- **plotvarbccoeff.sh** for VarBC coefficient time-series plotting (actually this script needs the python script **plotvarbccoeff.py** but in the future it is intented to use only the python one)
+- **plotvarbccoeff** for VarBC coefficient time-series plotting

 ## 3. Usage

-**varbcdiagnosis** extracts VarBC coefficients for certain satellite/instrument all all the channels with data and for a certain period of time.
-VarBC coefficients are extracted from VARBC.cycle files and stored as ASCII files.
+**varbcdiagnosis** extracts VarBC coefficients for a certain satellite/instrument and all the channels with data and for a certain period of time.
+VarBC coefficients are extracted from VARBC.cycle files.

 Script **varbcdiagnosis** arguments:

+        -i input-directory
-        -i input-directory (where VARBC.cycle files are stored, usually in the form ./EXP/YYYY/MM/DD/HH EXPERIMENT, Year, Month, Day and Hour
+           where VARBC.cycle files are stored, usually in the form ./EXP/YYYY/MM/DD/HH (EXPERIMENT, Year, Month, Day and                Hour)

         -o output-directory